phpgearbox/session/README.md

 to define that value because it makes no sense in your lets say *legacy* application.

-Perfect example is when I tried to pull the session API out to use in wordpress.
+Perfect example is when I tried to pull the session API out to use in WordPress.
 It wanted to know about a ```booted``` method, which I think comes from
 ```Illuminate\Foundation\Application```.
 At this point in time I already had to
 add various other things into the IoC to make it happy and it was the last straw